Ready, Respectful, Safe

 Class Dojo is the tool we use to reward the children for their choices.
 The children are rewarded with online stickers when they demonstrate ’Ready, Respectful and Safe’ choices, read at home and make an excellent effort with their work.
 Each week children are identified for leading the way and are awarded with praise in either assembly or class and given a special sticker, verbal praise and their parents also receive a letter from SLT to celebrate these choices.

-Our Heads of School lead either a Sunshine Assembly or and Achievement assembly to recognise effort and standards of work.
+Our Headteachers lead either a Sunshine Assembly or and Achievement Assembly to recognise effort and standards of work.
 Children receive a special sticker and a mini certificate card to keep as a memento of their achievement.

 Break and lunch time